-- 5.1 The Secretary will notify The SU and other teams/ departments within the University and the student apprentice's employer of sanctions applied on a 'need to know basis' as determined by the University's administrative and safeguarding responsibilities (i.e., notification of a No Contact Order where the Respondent and the Reporting Party are in the same academic department or SU club). - 5.2 A Respondent's academic department and student apprentice's employer will normally be informed of precautionary measures applied. - 5.3 All records taken under this policy will be held for the recommended period of time for which records should be retained to comply with legal requirements and meet operational needs as defined with the University Records Retention Schedule
+- 5.1 The Secretary will notify The SU and other teams/ departments within the University of sanctions applied on a 'need to know basis' as determined by the University's administrative and safeguarding responsibilities (i.e., notification of a No Contact Order where the Respondent and the Reporting Party are in the same academic department or SU club). - 5.2 A Respondent's academic department will normally be informed of precautionary measures applied. - 5.3 All records taken under this policy will be held for the recommended period of time for which records should be retained to comply with legal requirements and meet operational needs as defined with the University Records Retention Schedule